 The <=

-We can’t calculate the error with just a combinatorial block either: the new error value depends on the previous one, in other words we need to maintain state.
-Instead, we use a combinatorial block, with blocking assignment, to calculate the change in error, then add it to the previous value in a clocked always_ff
+We can’t calculate the error with just a combinatorial block either: the new error value depends on the previous one (we need to maintain state).
+Instead, we use a combinational block, with blocking assignment, to calculate the change in error, then add it to the previous value in a clocked always_ff

 block: